TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 ## GitHub

-Step one of three done already—onwards to making your website open source!
+Step one of three done already?
+Onwards to making your website open source!
+{:.faded}

 ### Setup Your Repository